Billings, Montana: Infrastructure

-Several large irrigation ditches, including the Billings Bench Water Association Canal, run through Billings.

 Transportation

 Airports

 Billings Logan International Airport is close to downtown; it sits on top of the Rims, a 500 ft cliff that overlooks the downtown core.
 Scheduled passenger service and air cargo flights operate from this airfield.

 The Laurel Municipal Airport is a publicly owned public-use airport in Laurel, Montana, 11 mi southwest of downtown Billings.
 It has three runways exclusively serving privately operated general aviation aircraft and helicopters.